 Waves - Some Important Points to Remember

 With the exception of tsunami like events; waves are created by winds.
-As wind blows across a calm (and relatively smooth) water surface, the friction between the air and the water’s surface tends to elongate the surface; creating waves.
-As these small waves form, the surface becomes less and less smooth increasing that friction on the water’s surface thereby intensifying the waves.
+As the wind blows across a calm (and relatively smooth) water surface, the friction between the air and the water's surface tends to elongate the surface, creating waves.
+As these small waves form, the surface becomes less and less smooth thus increasing that friction on the water's surface.
+The result; larger and larger waves.

 There is a very high degree of correlation between winds and wave heights.
 Since this correlation exists, the following can be deduced; when all other factors remain the same:

 1. The higher the wind speed, the higher the waves.

 2. The longer the wind blows, the higher the waves.

 3. The greater the distance over which the wind blows, the higher the waves.